 David Ortiz's legendary career has been one for the ages.
-His story is even more impressive when you consider that the likely Hall of Fame slugger was basically abandoned by his first two major league teams.
+His story is even more impressive when you consider that the first-ballot Hall of Fame slugger was basically abandoned by his first two major league teams.
 With the Boston Red Sox, however, he has set a new standard for designated hitters and anchored the team that finally brought a World Series title back to "Beantown" after nearly a century away.
 In this list of the best David Ortiz baseball cards, we focus on his most popular and valuable cards from the earlier part of his professional career.

 Ortiz was born in the Dominican Republic and originally scouted by the Seattle Mariners who signed him in 1992.
 At the time he signed with the Mariners, he used the name David Arias, but after he was traded to the Minnesota Twins in 1996, he began going by David Ortiz instead.
 The name change led to some confusion on Ortiz's early trading cards as both names were used.
 Collectors who are unfamiliar with this may not realize that Arias and Ortiz are actually the same person.

 Oritz made his flagship debut in 1998 Topps where he was featured on a prospect card with future All-Star Richie Sexson.
 Boston collectors can turn to the more obscure 2003 Fleer Tradition Update and 2003 Upper Deck 40 Man sets to find Big Papi's first appearances in a Red Sox jersey.
-More recent Ortiz cards that have proven very popular on auction sites include the short-printed throwback uniform variation from 2016 Topps Heritage as well as his photo variation from 2015 Topps.

 In building this top list, overall popularity and card value are the two main determining factors.
 While many Ortiz cards from recent card releases reach high prices at auction, the overall popularity of the first David Ortiz cards from his days with the Minnesota Twins results in those examples dominating this list.